isomerpages/govtech-siot/_starter-kit/4-build-and-flash-software.md

 3. Enter the passphrase `stackx2019` to login to the Boot Manager.

-4. After successfully logging into Boot Manager, select option (1) to change to your dedicated WiFi SSID, and option (2) to change to your dedicated WiFi Password.
-Select option (-2) to perform a software reset and exit the BootManager.
-Option (-1) currently empties the WiFi SSID, WiFi Password and SSL Certificates, which are all stored in Persistence Storage, and should be used as a need-to basis.
+4. After successfully logging into Boot Manager:
+ - Select option (1) to change to your dedicated WiFi SSID
+ - Select option (2) to change to your dedicated WiFi Password
+ - Select option (-2) to perform a software reset and exit the BootManager.
+ - Select option (-1) if you wish to clear the WiFi SSID, WiFi Password and SSL Certificates, which are all stored in Persistence Storage.

 ![wifi](/images/manuca/build-and-flash/bootmanager_changewifi.png)